Poincar\'e Duality, Degeneracy, and Real Lefschetz Property for T-Hypersurfaces: Duality in spectral sequences

-so that $\big(\smallslant{V^{(k)}}{V^{(k-1)}}\big)^\op$ is naturally isomorphic\footnote{c.f. \cite{Del_the_hod} (1.1.7) p.7.} to $\raisebox{.2em}{$(V^\op)_{(k)}$}/(V^\op)_{(k+1)}$.
+so that $(V^{(k)}/V^{(k-1)})^\op$ is naturally isomorphic to $(V^\op)_{(k)}/(V^\op)_{(k+1)}$; \textit{cf.} \cite[Equation~(1.1.7)]{Del_the_hod}.
 If $\mathbf{C}$ is the category of vector spaces for instance (or even of cochain complexes) over a field $\F$, applying the usual duality functor $\Hom_\F(-;\F)$ to this abstract construction yields a filtration, in the usual sense, of opposite growth of the dual vector space (or chain complex). \end{dfn}

-Following this definition the dual chain complex $A^*$ is naturally endowed with a dual decreasing filtration of chain complexes $0\subset ... \subset F_1A^*\subset F_0A^*=A^*$.
-We denote by $\big(E^r_{p,q}(A^*)\big)_{r,p,q\geq 0}$ the associated spectral sequence.
-It is defined for all integers $p,q,r\geq 0$, by:
+Following this definition, the dual chain complex $A^*$ is naturally endowed with a dual decreasing filtration of chain complexes $0\subset \cdots \subset F_1A^*\subset F_0A^*=A^*$.
+We denote by $(E^r_{p,q}(A^*))_{r,p,q\geq 0}$ the associated spectral sequence.
+It is defined, for all integers $p,q,r\geq 0$, by